-After making the side step to market positioning and attractiveness of countries, let us go back to the internationalisation of companies.
+After making the side step to market positioning and attractiveness of certain countries over others, let us go back to the internationalisation of companies.
 Four questions are relevant.
 What are drivers for companies to start export development and internationalisation?
 Is internationalisation similar to globalisation?
 What is exporting?
 Is exporting the same as international marketing?